Somayah/API/README.md

 ####1.
 Briefly describe your team’s project
 It is an application for Twitter gateway.
-We called it as “Twixer.”
+Our group called it as “Twixer.”
 It will be used by group of users.
-Each user can login to his account in Twixer and he/she can see all tweets in their account.
+Each user can login to his/her account in Twixer and he/she can see all tweets in their account.
 User can create a group and add other members of the group.
-User can tweet regarding the group but this tweet will not published on Twitter till the majority of the group members agree with his/her post.
-Every other member will login to his account will see the groups which he/she assigned to.
-The member can access the group and see what posts have not been published yet and vote for it.
+Each User can post a tweet behalf but this tweet will not be published on Twitter till the majority of the group members agree with his/her post.
+Every other member will login to his/her account and will see the groups which he/she assigned to.
+The member can access these groups and see what posts have not been published yet and can vote for it.
 Each voting will be shown as a green sign, while every reject will be shown as red sign.
 The non-voting will be shown as grey.
 User can edit, delete his/her posts only if it is not published.

 #### 2.	&  3.
 List of APIs and functionality